juliocloud/nodejsCourse/README.md

     server.listen(3000)

 - Everytime someone tries to access our server on the 3000 port, our arrow function will be called.
 This is called a *requisition*.
 That's why we have the req and res parameters inside the function.
+---

+## Express

+With the presence of the express framework, we can make things less complicated.

+    const express = require('express')
+    const app = express()
+    app.use( /* insert here the routes we want to use*/)